Revenge of the ‘baby doomers’

 The Economist had a great idea a few years ago to deal with this dearth of money and burdened pension schemes: it suggested granting baby boomers income tax-free status on everything they earned beyond the legal retirement age.
 Good idea, yes.
 But again the sliver set score big at the fruit machine.

 Who knows, may be this problem will solve itself, as it looks like governments will expect baby doomers to work till 70, 80 or till they drop!
-Or perhaps growing will make most work redundant in the coming decades.
+Or perhaps growing automation will make most work redundant in the coming decades.

 So, how is generation doom supposed to do all this, and be all things to everyone (model employees, positive parents) if their parents hold onto the jobs?